inxomnyaa/MagicWE1-abandoned-use-new-version/README.md

+# MAGICWE ICON CONTEST!
+Create and submit your best Poggit Icons for the top downloaded and most used famous PMMP World Edit plugin and win a prize!

 # Support and coding ended!
 Thanks to everyone for using MagicWE version 1.
 Due to outdated code, bad codestyle and literally featurebreaking issues like //wand not working anymore or //undo failing.